-These two mechanisms - agreement and clitic doubling - account for two distinct patterns that, while similar, have clear empirical differences.
-For example, Arregi and Nevins (2008) and Nevins (2011) argue that clitics, but not agreement markers, are tense-invariant - they have the same morphophonological form regardless of the tense and aspect marking of the verb on which they surface.
-Preminger (2009) has argued that agreement and clitic doubling can be distinguished by what happens when the respective operations fail.
+clitic doubling can be distinguished by what happens when the respective operations fail.
 Failed agreement typically results in default features being spelled out on the verb, while failed clitic doubling results in no morphological realization of φ -features on the verb.
 Additionally, Harizanov (2014), Kramer (2014), and Baker and Kramer (2018) have noted that clitic doubling can change the calculus of binding relationships while agreement cannot.
 This growing body of work has not only contributed to our theoretical understanding of how agreement and clitic doubling are derived, but also to our empirical understanding of which properties pattern together in the realm of argument-predicate matching and why.
 Thus, developing our understanding of this somewhat fine-grained distinction has served to advance both theory and description.

 In this paper, we argue that a similar distinction should be made in the domain of nominal concord.
 Focusing specifically on case, we propose that what pretheoretically looks like case concord is actually derived via two distinct underlying mechanisms.
-The first mechanism we will continue to refer to as 'case concord'; the second we will label 'case doubling'.
+The first mechanism we will continue to refer to as 'case concord'; the second we will label 'case iteration'.
 These two phenomena yield similar surface patterns, but arise via distinct derivations, resulting in distributional differences.
 We argue that concord is similar to agreement in that it involves case features being morphologically realized on multiple categorially distinct elements within the DP.
 This is similar to how agreement results in features of the nominal being realized both on the nominal and the verb.
-In contrast, case doubling involves the realization of multiple instances of a functional head, which we model as D, similar to how clitic doubling is the result of an instance of D realized in the verbal complex.
+In contrast, case iteration involves the realization of multiple instances of a functional head, which we model as D, similar to how clitic doubling is the result of an instance of D realized in the verbal complex.

-We argue for the existence of this separate phenomenon of case doubling primarily on the basis of novel data from original fieldwork on Tiwa (Tibeto-Burman; India).
+We argue for the existence of this separate phenomenon of case iteration primarily on the basis of novel data from original fieldwork on Tiwa (Tibeto-Burman; India).
 In Tiwa, case can only be realized once in a continuous DP; case concord is impossible.
-However, in discontinuous DPs, the two pieces of the DP must match in case.
+However, in discontinuous DPs, the two pieces of the DP match in case.
 This basic contrast is illustrated in (1).1